metoppv/improver/doc/source/Code-Style-Guide.rst

 that can be used as a standalone utility or executable within a suite context (e.g. wind downscaling, neighbourhood processing, spot data extraction).
-These CLIs are invoked using ``bin/improver <cli-name>`` (note that the CLI filename uses underscores, but the call to use the CLI uses hyphens)
+These CLIs are invoked using ``bin/improver <cli-name>`` (note that the CLI filename uses underscores, but the call to use the CLI uses hyphens).

 IMPROVER CLIs should only have ``from improver import cli`` as the top level imports.
 Other imports are placed inside the function that uses